2025 New Zealand local elections: Kaipara

+Onehunga

 On 11 October, Communities & Residents candidate Debbie Burrows attempted to interfere with special voting at a polling booth in Onehunga by taking photographs.
 Electoral officer Dale Ofsoske confirmed that he had received several complaints describing Burrows' behaviour as a violation of Local Electoral Act provisions prohibiting people from influencing or interfering with voting on election day.
 Ofsoske submitted these reports to Police, who launched an investigation into Burrows' actions.
 In response, Burrows denied she had committed any wrongdoing and stated that she did not know that special voting was allowed to occur after postal booths closed at midday on election day.

+Papatoetoe

 In late October 2025, The Spinoff reported that Police were investigating alleged election fraud after all four members of the new Papatoetoe-Otara Action Team were elected onto the Ōtara-Papatoetoe Local Board's Papatoetoe division by a landslide over their opponents, with margins of 1,000 plus.
 Their opponents alleged that voting papers were stolen from peoples' letter boxes and that voters were still recorded as having voted despite never receiving their voting papers.
 Police also received complaints that people had allegedly been instructed how to vote inside polling booths and a Sikh gurdwara.
 The Papatoetoe-Otara Action Team's campaign manager Rajesh Goya has denied allegations of voter fraud and attributed the ticket's electoral victory to vigorous campaigning and an influx of Indians and Indo-Fijians to Papatoetoe.
+By 10 December 2025, Justice Richard McIlraith had identified 79 irregular votes including 53 wrongfully-cast votes.
+Labour candidate Vi Hausia, who came fifth in the community board race, has sought to compile evidence of electoral fraud in order to force a by-election.
+On 16 December, McIlraith ruled that electoral irregularities materially affected the result of the Papatoetoe subdivision of the local board election and voided the results, ordering a by-election.

+Manurewa

+In August 2026, The New Zealand Herald reported that a whistleblower had made allegations of electoral fraud for the elections to the Manurewa local board during the 2025 elections to Auckland Council.
+The council passed the allegations onto the police and the Serious Fraud Office, and appointed an independent governance observer to the Manurewa local board.